juliedeshayes/VORTEX/README.md

 ## NEMO/tests/MYVORTEX

-I created my own version of NEMO/tests/VORTEX without any reference to AGRIF routines in code.
+I created my own version of NEMO/tests/VORTEX without any reference to AGRIF routines in code, as simply removing key_AGRIF from cpp_VORTEX.fcm did not work (presumably due to reference to AGRIF routines in MY_SRC/domvvl.F90)

 # References